hwangahn/chessi/docs/api/admin/create.admin.md

 ### Or

-**Condition** :  Data provided is invalid and Admin account is not created.
+**Condition** :  User not logged in and Admin account is not created.

 **Code** : `401 1 Unauthorized`